 Immediately prior to emergence, the mean travel-time shift measured in a variety of filters shows a significant ability to distinguish PE from NE regions.
-The left panel of Figure 3 shows the mean travel-time, $\overline{\delta \tau{mn}}$ , in filter TD5, for time interval 4 (centered 3.2 hr prior to the time of emergence).
-The NE sample has a mean very close to 0s. and its distribution is symmetric and peaked close to 0s, consistent with the differences from 0s being simply due to noise.
+The left panel of Figure 3 shows the mean travel time, $\delta \tau{mn}$, in filter TD5 with a lower turning point depth of 9.5 Mm for time interval 4 (centered 3.2 hr prior to the time of emergence).
+The NE sample has a mean very close to 0 s, and its distribution is symmetric and peaked close to 0 s, consistent with the differences from 0 s being simply due to noise.
 The mean of the PE sample is negative and close to the peak in its distribution; the PE distribution is slightly wider than the NE distribution.
 Although there is a distinct difference visible in the distributions, there is also substantial overlap between the two, as in the $|B_r|$ case.
-This is quantified by a Peirce skill score of $0.45 \pm 0.08$ .
-Regions with a mean travel-time shift less than the discriminant boundary (at approximately -0.2 s) would be classified as PE, while those above would be classified as NE.
-That is, negative mean travel-time shifts are associated with emerging regions.
-Like the average unsigned field, the performance of the mean traveltime shift is better 3.2 hr before emergence than at earlier times (compare Fig. 1, right to Fig. 3, right).
+This is quantified by a Peirce skill score of 0.45 ± 0.08 .
+Regions with a mean traveltime shift less than the discriminant boundary (at approximately -0.2 s) would be classified as PE, whereas those above would